Austin Riley Player Props: Braves vs. Twins

-The Atlanta Braves, including Austin Riley (batting .293 in his past 10 games, with a double, two home runs, five walks and seven RBI), battle starting pitcher Sonny Gray and the Minnesota Twins at Truist Park, Monday at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (batting .286 in his past 10 games, with a double, two home runs, five walks and six RBI), take on starting pitcher Joe Ryan and the Minnesota Twins at Truist Park, Tuesday at 7:20 PM ET.

 Austin Riley Game Info & Props vs. the Twins